quoid/userscripts/README.md

 ## API

 Userscripts currently supports the following api methods.
-All methods are asynchronous unless otherwise noted. **All methods are accessible without regard to `@grant` when `@inject-into` has the `content` value.** Further, most methods do not require their respective prefix when calling.
-For example, `GM.setValue` can be called as `GM.setValue(...)` or with simply by `setValue(...)`.
+All methods are asynchronous unless otherwise noted. **All methods are accessible without regard to `@grant` when `@inject-into` has the `content` value.**.

 - `GM.addStyle(css)`
     - `css: String`